UPDATE, SEP 27: It’s official — MuchFact is dead. It’s a damn shame…

-UPDATE: Bell has issued a statement and says they have not yet made any final decisions regarding the fund.
+UPDATE, MAY 17: Bell has issued a statement and says they have not yet made any final decisions regarding the fund.
 Click here to read their release in full.

 A few nights ago, we sat in a packed TIFF Lightbox screening room watching the best Canadian music videos of the year.
 That night, director Martin C. Pariseau won the $15,000 prize for Kaytranada’s “Lite Spots.”
 Like most music videos in Canada, that clip – award winning – was partly funded by MuchFACT.
 At least half of the top nominated Prism Prize videos were funded by MuchFACT.
 It makes sense – the fund pumps $2 million into the industry every year.

 Well, some bad news, then – the CRTC has just effectively ended it, at Bell’s behest.
 It’s not quite a nail in the coffin, but the lid has definitely started sliding on.